-Battling substance abuse disorders (SUDs) like alcoholism isn’t easy, but those who meet the criteria for “dual diagnosis”.
+Battling substance abuse disorders (SUDs) like alcoholism isn’t easy, but those who meet the criteria for “dual diagnosis” face a unique challenge.
 Dealing with a mental health condition at the same time as alcohol dependence becomes complicated quickly, and helping a client reach full recovery from both conditions is more difficult than if they’re contending with only one or the other.

 At The River Source, we’re proud to offer treatment to clients with co-occurring disorders.